~by Texas Homesteader~

 - Blueberry/Lemon Jam – No Added Pectin

-All My Delicious Jelly, Jam & Preserves Recipes
+All Jelly, Jam & Preserves Recipes

 The pears taste good but the syrup was overly sweet and I’d already reduced the sugar to 1 cup and water to 1/2 cup because of the ripeness of the pears.
 I’m glad I tried it.